ORANGEBROZ/Auto-Dank-Memer-Bot/README.md

 # Auto-Dank-Memer-Bot
-Details: comepleatly auto, not bannable, can set hotkey
+Details: comepletly auto, not bannable, can set hotkey